i-am-bee/bee-stack/README.md

 vim .env # fill in your API key
 ```

+> ⚠️ Warning: If you change providers, the default bee will stop working, because it is configured with a model from the previous provider.
+You should create a new Bee or remove all data using `docker compose --profile all down --volumes`.

 3. Up! (this might take a while the first time you run it)

 ```shell